bitegarden/bitegarden.github.io/_posts/2024-12-02-universal-plugin-manager-sonarqube-new-version-1-7_en.md

 ---
 layout: post
-title: New release!
+title: new version!
 Universal Plugin Manager 1.7
 description: We added a new section to install third-party plugins.

 permalink: new-release-unviersal-plugin-manager-1-7